 GIFT FOR IMMEDIATE PAST REGENT - At the end of a Regent’s term, a suitable gift i.e. a Regent pin for time served on the board will be made to the Regent.
 The monies for the gift will come out of the Court budget.

-EX OFFICIO REGENT - After election of a new Board, the past Board will meet once with the new Board and the immediate past -Regent will remain ex officio on the new Board for up to three months.
+EX OFFICIO REGENT - After election of a new Board, the past Board will meet three times with the new Board and the immediate past -Regent will remain ex officio on the new Board for up to three months.

 FUNERAL GUIDELINES - When a member of Court St Louis dies, the following guidelines will be followed: (Note: if necessary, the Regent may designate someone to act for her.)